 10. Datapath

-We have all parts together and are ready to start designing our own processors.
+We have gathered all the parts and are ready to start designing our own processors.
 In theory, we could do this in SystemVerilog and support AArch64 in its entirety.
-Our FPGA skills would then prove extremely helpful to conduct first tests and take our processor designs for a spin.
-If only there was some more time.. 😅
+Our FPGA skills would then prove extremely helpful to conduct initial tests and take our processor designs for a spin.
+If only there were some more time…

-Instead we don’t pursue the SystemVerilog avenue and also limit our efforts to a simple single cycle core which only supports a few A64 instructions.
+Instead, we will limit our efforts to a simple single-cycle core that supports only a few A64 instructions.
 This lab studies the datapath of this microarchitecture.
-In detail, Section 10.1 discusses machine code and the underlying instruction encoding used in the Arm architecture.
-An Arm processor is able to parse this machine code and behaves accordingly.
-Second, in Section 10.2 we’ll study how our single cycle design interprets and executes machine code.
-This allows us to get an idea about how instructions are fetched, decoded and executed by a CPU.
+In more detail, Section 10.1 discusses machine code and the underlying instruction encoding used in the Arm architecture.
+An Arm processor parses this machine code and behaves accordingly.
+Second, in Section 10.2, we will study how our single-cycle design interprets and executes machine code.
+This allows us to get an idea about how instructions are fetched, decoded, and executed by a CPU.

 10.1.
 Machine Code

-In Section 8 and Section 9 we wrote simple functions in assembly language.
-Until this point the assembler took care of translating our assembly code to machine code.
-The machine code is how our executable programs are actually stored in memory.
-In this exercise we’ll manually translate a program from assembly language to machine code.
-This is nothing one would typically do in practice but crucial to understand the encoding of A64 instructions.
+In Section 8 and Section 9, we wrote simple functions in assembly language.
+Up to this point, the assembler has taken care of translating our assembly code into machine code.
+Machine code is how our executable programs are actually stored in memory.
+In this exercise, we will manually translate a program from assembly language to machine code.
+This is not something one would typically do in practice, but it is crucial for understanding the encoding of A64 instructions.

 Optional Note

-This time, however, the assembly code is already provided in Listing 10.1.3’s function machine_code_asm_0
+This time, however, the assembly code is already provided in the function machine_code_asm_0 of Listing 10.1.3.

-Our goal is the manual translation of the human-readable instructions to machine code.
+Our goal is the manual translation of the human-readable instructions into machine code.

-Table 10.1.1 already contains most of the relevant links to the ISA and a short form of respective instruction encoding.
+Table 10.1.1 already contains most of the relevant links to the ISA and a short form of the respective instruction encodings.

 Only SUBS (immediate) is missing.